 At present, Hannes Leitgeb is writing two monographs: In the one he develops a unified theory of qualitative and quantitative belief (under contract with Oxford University Press).
 In the other he tries to resurrect Carnap's Logical Structure of the World.

 In October 2007 Hannes Leitgeb was awarded a Philip Leverhulme Prize (£70,000) by the British Leverhulme Trust.
 In November 2007 he received a Friedrich Wilhelm Bessel Research Award (€45,000) from the German Alexander von Humboldt Foundation.
 In February 2010 he was awarded an Alexander von Humboldt Professorship (€3,500,000) by the Alexander von Humboldt Foundation (see http://www.humboldt-foundation.de/web/ahp-2010-en.html, http://www.humboldt-foundation.de/movies/leitgeb_en.mp4).
 He was the University of Bristol candidate for the Leverhulme Research Leadership Award Competition and one of the finalists of the Goedel Centenary Young Scholars Competition that was organised by the Kurt Goedel Society and the John Templeton Foundation.
-In 2011 his article "An Objective Justification of Bayesianism II" (with R. Pettigrew) was selected for the Philosopher's Annual Vol. 30 (which is meant to include the 10 best papers in philosophy in 2010, see http://www.philosophersannual.org).
-In 2012 he received the Philosophy Students' Award for Excellence in Teaching at the Faculty of Philosophy, Philosophy of Science and Study of Religion at LMU Munich.
+In 2011 his article "An Objective Justification of Bayesianism II" (with R. Pettigrew) was selected for the Philosopher's Annual Vol. 30, and in 2015 his article "A Lottery Paradox for Counterfactuals Without Agglomeration" was selected for the Philosopher's Annual Vol. 34 (which are meant to include the 10 best papers in philosophy in 2010 and 2014, respectively, see http://www.philosophersannual.org).
+In 2012 and 2015 he received the Philosophy Students' Award for Excellence in Teaching at the Faculty of Philosophy, Philosophy of Science and Study of Religion at LMU Munich.